 Fellows are expected to participate in one or more subspecialty-focused areas in addition to the core clinical activities.
 The subspecialty-focused areas commonly included are: advanced lung disease, cystic fibrosis, pulmonary fibrosis, granulomatous diseases, neuromuscular/respiratory diseases, sleep medicine, pulmonary hypertension, and interventional bronchoscopy.

 Clinical and basic science research opportunities are widespread in the University of California, Davis.
 Our fellows have participated from the basic biology investigations to clinical interventional trials.
 Collaborations have ranged from the UC Davis School of Engineering to the California National Primate Research Center to the UC Davis Children’s Hospital.
 Each fellow will develop a customized creative/research curriculum with the program director and mentors.
-Collaborations are typically within and among the division and established collaborators from the main campus.
+Collaborations are typically within and among division faculty and established faculty collaborators from the main campus.
 Training beyond the basic levels is available in molecular and cellular biology, genetics, biochemistry, physiology, immunology, clinical research, and informatics.

 - Procedural opportunities